-Residents and non-healthcare staff who have had a moderate - or higher-risk exposure should test at least five full days after exposure (or sooner, if they develop symptoms) and should wear a well-fitted mask while indoors for 10 full days after exposure, regardless of vaccination status.
+It is recommended that residents and non-health care staff who have had a moderate - or higher-risk exposure test at least five full days after exposure (or sooner, if they develop symptoms), and wear a well-fitted mask while around others for 10 full days after exposure.

-Table 1: Evaluating Exposure Risks of Residents and Healthcare Staff (Based on the CDC's Understanding Your Exposure Risk) Evaluate an exposure for each criterion and write the level of risk in the last column Criteria Lower Risk Moderate Risk Higher Risk Evaluate Exposure (write low, moderate, or high in the box for each criterion evaluated) Exposure Time Short duration (Very brief time, e.g., passing in hall, store, etc.) Moderate duration (Less than 15 minutes, e.g., working out in a gym, sitting in group setting together) Longer duration (15 minutes or more, e.g., worked together all day, live together) Activities that may involve exertion Little to no exertion (e.g., sitting watching tv, meditation, yoga, quiet activity) Some exertion: (e.g., sitting together and talking to each other) Exertion: Coughing, singing, shouting, or breathing heavily Symptomatic Asymptomatic- infected person did not display any symptoms Not applicable Symptomatic- infected person coughing, etc. Mask wearing Both persons were masked One person was masked No masks were worn by either person Ventilation Encounter with infected person was outdoors Well ventilated indoor setting (fans going, air filters, windows open, etc.) Poorly ventilated indoor setting Distance Distance of 6 feet or more between the infected person and exposed person Moderately close, (within 3 feet) to the infected person Very close or touching the infected person Scoring Exposure Risk & Required Action Steps If all 6 criteria are evaluated as lower-riskno further action is required by the facility, resident, or staff ıskno further action i noderate-risk or high
+Table 1: Evaluating Exposure Risks of Residents and Healthcare Staff (Based on the CDC's Understanding Your Exposure Risk) Evaluate an exposure for each criterion and write the level of risk in the last column Criteria Lower Risk Moderate Risk Higher Risk Evaluate Exposure (Write low moderate, or high in the box for each criterion evaluated.)
+Exposure Time Short duration (Very brief time, e.g., passing in hall, store, etc.) Moderate duration (Less than 15 minutes, e.g., working out in a gym, sitting in group setting together.)
+Longer duration (15 minutes or more, e.g., worked together all day, live together.)
+Activities that may involve exertion Little to no exertion (e.g., sitting watching tv, meditation, yoga, quiet activity).
+Some exertion (e.g., sitting together and talking to each other).
+Exertion: Coughing, singing, shouting, or breathing heavily.
+Symptomatic Asymptomatic- infected person did not display any symptoms.
+Not applicable Symptomatic- infected person coughing, etc. Mask wearing Both persons were masked.
+One person was masked.
+No masks were worn by either person.
+Ventilation Encounter with infected person was outdoors.
+Well ventilated indoor setting (fans going, air filters, windows open, etc.).
+Poorly ventilated indoor setting.
+Distance Distance of 6 feet or more between the infected person and exposed person.
+Moderately close, (within 3 feet) to the infected person.
+Very close or touching the infected person.
+Scoring Exposure Risk and Required Action Steps If all six criteria are evaluated as lower risk no further action is required by the facility, resident, or staff.